timurrrr/RaceChronoDiyBleDevice/README.md

 Optionally, put everything into a nice enclosure.

+## Tweaking to work with your car

+This particular example is optimized to work with FT86 cars (Subaru BRZ, Toyota 86, Scion FR-S).
+You can search for "BRZ" in the source code to see where the customizations were made, and tweak to work better with your car.

+If you do have an FT86 car, you might want to read [the info](can_db/ft86.md) on messages that these cars are known to send over their CAN network.

+It might be nice to make these customizations programmable via a mobile app and store the preferences in the flash storage of the nRF52840, but currently this has not been implemented to keep the code minimalistic and easier to read.

 ## Testing

 You don't need to always be in the car to test changes.